MicrosoftDocs/architecture-center/docs/networking/hub-spoke-vwan-architecture-content.md

 ### Virtual WAN Hub

 A virtual hub is a Microsoft-managed virtual network.
 The hub contains various service endpoints to enable connectivity.
 The hub is the core of your network in a region.
-There can only be one hub per Azure region.
+There can be multiple hubs per Azure region.
+For more information, see [Virtual WAN FAQ](/azure/virtual-wan/virtual-wan-faq#is-it-possible-to-create-multiple-virtual-wan-hubs-in-the-same-region).

 When you create a hub using the Azure portal, it creates a virtual hub VNet and a virtual hub VPN gateway.
 A Virtual WAN Hub requires an address range minimum of /24.
 This IP address space will be used for reserving a subnet for gateway and other components.

 ### Secured virtual hub